illud/python_json_fetch/README.md

 # python_json_fetch
-Fetch json and save to file
+Fetch json from url and save to file